CoordiNet: uncertainty-aware pose regressor for reliable vehicle localization: CONCLUSIONS

 \section{CONCLUSIONS}

-We proposed a new deep neural network approach to camera pose regression and showed that CoordiNet pushes accuracy of these methods one step further.
-Moreover, thanks to uncertainty quantification and large training sets, our proposal can be integrated in real-time vehicle localization systems for an accurate pose estimation in large and busy urban environments.
-This method could be improved in multiple ways: for instance by using sequences of images.
-Another challenge for these networks is to provide accurate predictions for poses outside of the training distribution.
+In this paper, we proposed CoordiNet, a new deep neural network approach that pushes direct camera pose regression model accuracy one step further.
+Moreover, thanks to uncertainty quantification and large training sets, we demonstrated that our proposal can be integrated in real-time vehicle localization systems for an accurate pose estimation in large and busy urban environments.
+This method could be improved in multiple ways: for instance by using sequences of images and more sophisticated uncertainty representation.
+Another challenge is to extrapolate to poses outside of the training distribution.